 Vista Career Services assists job seekers navigating the evolving and competitive job market with the latest job seeking techniques and strategies.

-These events will be hosted at Vista del Camino Community Center.
-Walk-ins are welcome but job seekers are encouraged to register prior to event for an interview, by calling 480-312-0060 or emailing VistaCareerCenter@scottsdaleaz.gov.
+This event will be hosted at Vista Career Center.
+Walk-ins are welcome but job seekers are encouraged to register prior to event, by calling 480-312-0060 or emailing VistaCareerCenter@scottsdaleaz.gov.

 One-on-One Assistance By Appointment Only